Wage protest for unemployment insurance benefits

 Current rules allow phone testimony in specific cases.
 The Referee or Board will determine if the rules apply to your case.

 To ask for a phone hearing, you can make a request in the UC system or contact the office listed in your hearing notice.
-You can do this by phone, mail, email, or fax.
+You can send the request to the office by mail, email, or fax.

 As a claimant or employer, you can represent yourself before the Referee or the Board.
 You can also have an attorney or advocate.